tylerfallon/UFO_Challenge/README.md

 ## Results

-In order to perform a search for one field such as the date, enter the exact date in order to filter the UFO sighting data and press "Filter Table":
+In order to perform a search for one field such as the date, enter the exact date in order to filter the UFO sighting data and click anywhere on the page.
+Data can be entered into any of the individual 5 search fields present in order to perform a search for a single item in the table.
 ![UFODataFilter1](https://github.com/tylerfallon/UFO_Challenge/blob/main/static/images/ufo2date.png?raw=true)

 Entering text into multiple search fields allows the data to be further refined:
 ![UFODataFilter3](https://github.com/tylerfallon/UFO_Challenge/blob/main/static/images/ufo3multi.png?raw=true)